 - War Veterans Allowance Act and Regulations

 Veterans Affairs Canada collects the SINs of Canadian Forces veterans to determine if they are qualified for allowances under the War Veterans Allowance Act.
 Information is provided to federal government institutions and departments or agencies of provincial or municipal governments that require it to determine whether an individual is entitled to any social or financial benefits.
-Information is also matched with Human Resources and Skills Development Canada and the Canada Revenue Agency to verify income levels.
+Information is also matched with Employment and Social Development Canada and the Canada Revenue Agency to verify income levels.

 - Farm Income Protection Act